 Because several months may be required for securing needed information and for processing an application from abroad, foreign nationals are urged to submit complete information as early as possible.
-In addition to other official entrance credentials, those applicants whose native language is not English must submit the official results of the Test of English as a Foreign Language (TOEFL or IELTS score) in addition to the official results of the GRE.
+In addition to other official entrance credentials, those applicants whose native language is not English must submit the official results of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS score).
 The TOEFL or IELTS score must not be more than two years old.
-The GRE score must not be more than five years old.
 Final consideration cannot be granted to an international student’s application for admission until these official scores are received by the Office of Enrollment Management.

 If an international applicant has graduated or will graduate from an institution that uses English as the language of instruction, the TOEFL may be waived upon request.